DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > The poison that Ernst added to the wine was purchased from Arrigal, one of the two leaders of the Vallakian Vistani encampment.

-# G4.
+# F4.
 Izek’s Assassination
 On the particular day that the players choose to carry out their plan, Izek follows the following schedule unless interrupted:

 * **11:00 A.M.** Izek wakes from his drunken slumber and takes his morning meal in the kitchen of the burgomaster’s mansion, where he is met by two **guards** who deliver a morning report.
 * **11:30 A.M.** Izek, accompanied by the two **guards**, travels to the western Sunset Gate, the northern Zarovich Gate, and the eastern Morning Gate to receive the guards’ reports and inspect the town’s defenses.
 * **1:00 P.M.** The Baron’s cook delivers Izek a midday meal and a case of two bottles of wine in the Vallaki town square.
 Izek eats his lunch and begins drinking the first bottle of wine while the two **guards** patrol the surrounding area.
 * **2:00 P.M.** Izek and the two **guards** visit three or four of Izek’s “spies” scattered across the town to receive reports of recent malicious unhappiness.
 (Ernst notes with distaste that Izek’s “spies” are mere town gossips who Izek has intimidated into snitching on their neighbors.)
 * **4:00 P.M.** Izek and the two **guards** travel to the Sunset, Zarovich Gate, and Morning Gate (beginning with whichever gate is closest) to receive the guards’ reports and inspect the town’s defenses.
-* **5:30 P.M.** Izek dismisses the two **guards** and travels alone to one of a dozen different haunts scattered throughout the town.
-He spends the remainder of the evening consuming the second bottle of wine, staring into space, and occasionally shouting expletives or threats at bystanders who dare cross his path.
+* **5:30 P.M.** Izek dismisses the two **guards** and travels alone to Lake Zarovich.
+He spends the remainder of the evening consuming the second bottle of wine and staring into space.
 * **10:00 P.M.** Izek returns to the burgomaster’s mansion and takes his evening meal, as well as a third bottle of wine, in his bedroom.

 Once Izek drinks the entire bottle of Lady Wachter’s poisoned wine, he suffers the **poisoned** condition for 1 hour afterward.
-## G4a.
+## F4a.
 Planting the Poisoned Wine
 The players can attempt to plant the poisoned bottle of wine in Izek’s case of wine in multiple ways, including (but not limited to) the following:

 * The players can sneak into the kitchen of the burgomaster’s manor and distract the cook, Tereska, in order to replace the second bottle with the poisoned bottle.